jpanto21/Soccer-CLI/README.md

 the user will be told if they won or lost the game along with a prompt with all their entered info the user has the chance to play again or to exit game at the end

-The purpose of writing tests is to ensure that your code functions as expected and to catch any regressions that may occur as you modify or extend your codebase.
-In this case, the test is focusing on the play_shoot method within the Game class.
+the test is focusing on the play_shoot method within the Game class.

 ```assert_output(/What a goal!!!
 John Doe scores a wonderful goal!/) do
   @game.play_shoot